erincreativeIT/Interapt-Python-Labs/README.md

 # Interapt-Python-Labs
-Consist of labs done on for Week 5 and 6 for Python.
+Consist of labs done on for Week 5, 6 and 7 of Python.